 CHRONOLOGICAL VS FUNCTIONAL BASED – Always lead with your best foot forward.
 Use a chronological resume starting with your most current position if you have several years of experience which relates directly to the position you are applying for.
 Use a functional resume (eg. group Administrative Experience, Customer Service Experience, Kitchen Experience etc), if you have many applicable skills – but not as much recent or direct experience in that particular industry.
 And always focus on your strengths and your achievements.

 USE BULLET POINTS – Recruiters find it easier to read a quick introduction following by quick bullet points that expand on your experience and responsibilities.
 Do not use full sentences, just quick impactful bullet points.
 And always include key information such as your title, the company name & location and the dates you were employed there.
+And keep it brief – no more than 5-8 bullets and stick to the most important ones!
 For example:

 USE THE SAME TENSE – When using bullets, ensure you use the same tense.
 Notice above all of the verbs are in past tense.
 This makes your resume much easier to read and allows you to demonstrate your excellent grammar.